 “And you don’t get service around here do you?”

 “Don’t worry service sucks around here.
 Truth is, I saw a guy who could use a break and I just figured it was time for me to drop in and be a Good Samaritan.
 It looks like you’re going to need to get your car fixed; I doubt you have the money for that.
 Listen, I can give you enough money to buy a whole new car if you wanted to.
 I just need some help.”

-At this point I was really intrigued by what this stranger had to say; initially off putting he was, He was onto something, I did still need help, slowly I began to piece together what he said and if it could actually benefit me.
+At this point I was really intrigued by what this stranger had to say; as initially off putting as he was, he was onto something.
+I did still need help, and slowly I began to piece together what he said and if it could actually benefit me.
 Like I said, he had a strange air about him.
 I trusted him for some reason, and all his words we’re calm and seemed to cast a spell of trust and friendliness upon people.
 I know the idea of a random ragged looking man in Denny’s offering money to someone if they “help him out” in return sounds like it has bad idea all over it, but I felt as if this guy was as genuine as they come.

 “Help you?
 How so?

 “Well let’s not focus on that right now, I need to know, are you really interested?”

 “I don’t really have a choice do I?
 I’m stranded here.”